stdiff/sandbox/05-Menge/README.md

 - Each element of a set must be hashable.
 - A constructor takes an iterable object and create an instance.
-- An instance is a generator.
+- An instance is iterable.
 But the order of emitted elements is not fixed.
 - An instance can give a string representation like `set`.
 - `len(A)` returns the cardinal number of the set.